 Sometimes one leg is stronger, or weaker than the other.
 These are muscle imbalances and they can be a real pain in the butt.
 No pun intended!

 It is the bane of a physique model’s existence to have one area of their body smaller than the other.
 Likewise, you do not want to have one butt cheek bigger/stronger than the other.
-You want to keep them symmetrical.
+You want to keep them symmetrical, and cable glute exercises can help with that.

 To perform, simply find a cable machine with an ankle cuff.
 Then stand facing the weight plates and lift your leg straight behind you.
 It sounds simple but there are a couple of things to keep in mind.